We use climate science to create tools that support decision makers to assess and respond to climate risk.

 Climate Resource builds tools to explore transition pathways

-... for the energy system to 2050 consistent with limiting warming to 1.5C and 2C.
-Our tools synthesize the results of the global modelling community that informs IPCC assessments of possible energy transition scenarios under different shared socio-economic pathways, illustrating the distribution of results.
-We incorporate recent industry projections to illustrate where they sit within the estimates from the global community, and consider the impact of specific events, eg COVID-19.
+... for the energy system to 2050 consistent with limiting warming to 1.5°C and well below 2°C. Our tools synthesize the results of the global modelling community that informs IPCC assessments of possible energy transition scenarios illustrating the distribution of results.
+We incorporate recent industry projections and NGFS scenarios to illustrate where they sit within this broader range of scenarios from the scientific community.

 The founders of Climate Resource led the development of a new CMIP6 data analysis tool.
 Supported by University of Melbourne researchers, this tool puts output from the world’s most sophisticated climate models (collectively known as CMIP6 climate models) in the hands of the public, without the need for expert big data knowledge.